jpegleg/dwarven-toolbox/README.md

 - chop - print a number of bytes from the front of a string
 - helmet - HKDF
 - greathelmet - PBKDF2
+- rip - count bytes in a string
+- pop - pop bytes from the end of a string and prepend them back aka shift the bytes to the right by X
+- seek - match exact patterns or panic (sort of like grep -o but with an error exit and with arguments only)
+- order - data reduction to count the number of different bytes abcccc becomes 1a1b4c

+File tools:
+- inspect - print each byte of a file, along with the total bytes and bits read
+- review - print detailed UNIX file data, including permissions, ownership, hashes, if the file is currently open, and more, as JSON

 <b>Some of the included utilities do not ensure privacy, security, or quality.
 Use for (educational|research) purposes unless you really know what you are doing.</b>